dbt-labs/docs.getdbt.com/website/docs/docs/supported-data-platforms.md

 dbt connects to and runs SQL against your database, warehouse, lake, or query engine.
 These SQL-speaking platforms are collectively referred to as _data platforms_. dbt connects with data platforms by using a dedicated adapter plugin for each.
 Plugins are built as Python modules that dbt Core discovers if they are installed on your system.
 Read [What are Adapters](/guides/dbt-ecosystem/adapter-development/1-what-are-adapters) for more info.

+You can [connect](/docs/connect-adapters) to adapters and data platforms either directly in the dbt Cloud user interface (UI) or install them manually using the command line (CLI).

-You can also [further configure](/reference/resource-configs/postgres-configs) your specific data platform to optimize performance.
+You can also further customize how dbt works with your specific data platform via configuration: see [Configuring Postgres](/reference/resource-configs/postgres-configs) for an example.

 ## Types of Adapters

-You can [connect](/docs/connect-adapters) to adapters and data platforms either directly in the dbt Cloud user interface (UI) or install them manually using the command line (CLI).
 There are three types of adapters available today.
 The purpose of differentiation is to provide users with an easier means to evaluate adapter quality.

 - **Verified** &mdash; dbt Labs' strict [adapter program](/guides/dbt-ecosystem/adapter-development/7-verifying-a-new-adapter) assures users of trustworthy, tested, and regularly updated adapters for production use.
 Verified adapters earn a "Verified" status, providing users with trust and confidence.
 - **Trusted** &mdash; [Trusted adapters](trusted-adapters) are those where the adapter maintainers have agreed to meet a higher standard of quality.